skypjack/entt/docs/md/process.md

   _properly_.
 The `void *` parameter is an opaque pointer to user data (if any) forwarded directly to the process during an update.

-* `void init();`

-  This is invoked when the process joins the running queue of a scheduler.
-It happens usually when the process is attached to the scheduler if it is a top level one, or when it replaces its parent if it is a _continuation_.

 * `void succeeded();`

   This is invoked in case of success, immediately after an update and during the